jovemlcxx/es-theme-xmb-fcamod/README.md

 The theme supports up to 20 custom wallpapers (Images and Videos). **Please note that only one wallpaper (`bg_1.png` and `bg_1.mp4`) is included by default.**

-> **⚠️ Performance Tip:** If you experience any menu slowdowns or lag on your device, it is highly recommended to delete the `bg_1.mp4` file.
+> **⚠️ Performance Tip:** If you experience any menu slowdowns or lag on your device, it is highly recommended to delete the file `bg_1.mp4`.
 Video backgrounds can be heavy and cause performance drops on certain handhelds.

 You can easily add your own: